BrucePerens/ws_client/README.md

 no longer need it.
 You simply declare event handlers as class methods, and they will be connected for you.

-To use it, create your own class derived from `WS_Client`.
+To use it, create your own class that is a child of `WS_Client`.
 Implement whichever of the methods below that you need:
 ```crystal
 class MyClient < WS_Client